 Coronavirus: Weddings During Social Distancing?
 Join The Waiting Game…

-If your wedding is planned for 2020, it is understandable to be worried about whether it could or should go ahead.
-In England, from the 28th of September, the limit for wedding ceremonies and receptions in England will be 15 people.
+If your wedding is planned for earlier in 2021, it is understandable to be worried about whether it could or should go ahead.
+In England, the current lockdown measures are limiting weddings for the time being.
 The rules differ for Scotland, Wales and Northern Ireland.

 Can my wedding go ahead?

-During the current ‘lockdown’, the UK government is limiting weddings.
+In the current climate, governments around the UK are limiting weddings.
 Please read our Coronavirus news for the most up-to-date information on this.

-Most weddings during the lockdown and early post-lockdown periods were postponed to later in 2020 or into 2021.
-With the announcement that social distancing measures will be in place for a considerable time into 2021, couples with weddings later this year, as well as venues and suppliers, are facing a new reality.
+Most weddings during the lockdowns in 2020 and early post-lockdown periods were postponed to later in 2021.
+With the announcement that social distancing measures will be in place for the earlier part of 2021, couples with weddings planned for this period are facing significant restrictions.

 Will the actual legal marriage take place?

 The simple answer is yes, outside of lockdown, couples in England can get married through a legally binding ceremony.
 Couples in Scotland, Northern Ireland and Wales are also able to have their legally binding ceremonies with minimal numbers during their lockdowns (look at each individual government’s rules before making your plan).

 However, we must remember the impact of COVID-19 on registrars and churches.
 For civil ceremonies and civil partnerships, you will be limited by the availability of registrars as their main priority is registering deaths and births.
 To get a marriage license, you will need to give a registrar your notice to marry at least 29 days before your wedding.
 It’s important to remember that every registration district works differently, so check your local registration district before making firm plans.